 Intel® 3D NAND Technology extends our leadership in flash memory with an architecture designed for higher capacity and optimal performance, a proven manufacturing process providing accelerated transitions and scaling, and rapid portfolio expansion for multiple market segments.

-Intel introduces the world’s first PCIe* SSDs with QLC technology.
-Intel® QLC 3D NAND Technology provides up to 33% higher capacity than its 3D NAND predecessor.
+Intel introduces the world’s first PCIe* SSDs with Intel® QLC Technology.
+Intel® QLC 3D NAND Technology provides up to 33% high areal density1 than its 3D NAND predecessor.
 It also uniquely features PCIe* acceleration, to deliver a reliable mix of performance, capacity, and value-making it a smart storage solution for both datacenter and client markets.

-Intel® QLC Technology leverages current 3D NAND, with a proven 64-layer structure, and adds a new cell that provides 4bits/cell (QLC), making it the world's highest-density flash memory.
+Intel® QLC Technology leverages current 3D NAND, with a proven 64-layer structure, and adds an additional bit per cell that provides 4bits/cell (QLC), making it the world's highest-density flash memory.
 Additionally, this technology uses a floating gate cell because it is a reliable, low-cost storage method.
-Last, Intel® QLC Technology was paired with PCIe*- (NVMe*) technology, to provide up to a 4x performance benefit over SATA interfaces.1
+Last, Intel® QLC Technology was paired with PCIe*- (NVMe*) technology, to provide up to a 4x performance benefit over SATA interfaces.2

 Prepare for the future with Intel QLC-built on reliable Intel® technology and backed by Intel manufacturing leadership.

-For datacenters, Intel® QLC 3D NAND Technology radically shrinks HDD system footprints.2 Fewer systems to maintain lead to power and cooling savings, while also reducing operation and capital costs associated with drive replacements.
-And while footprint goes down, performance goes up.3 PCIe* acceleration blasts through SATA bottlenecks, unleashing the full power of QLC.
-When coupled with optional Intel® Optane™ technology, Intel® 3D NAND Technology datacenter products deliver even better performance1, accelerating access to data needed most.
+For datacenters, Intel® QLC 3D NAND Technology radically shrinks HDD system footprints.3 Fewer systems to maintain lead to power and cooling savings4, while also reducing operation and capital costs associated with drive replacements.5 And while footprint goes down, performance goes up.6 PCIe* acceleration blasts through SATA bottlenecks7, unleashing the full power of QLC.
+When coupled with optional Intel® Optane™ technology, Intel® 3D NAND Technology datacenter products deliver even better performance2, accelerating access to data needed most.

-Do more, store more, and save more with Intel® QLC Technology featured in the Intel® SSDs D5-P4320 and D5-P4326 Series-Currently shipping in limited quantities and available broadly winter, 2018.
+Do more, store more, and save more with Intel® QLC Technology featured in the Intel® SSDs D5-P4320, D5-P4326 and D5-P4420 Series-Currently shipping in limited quantities and available broadly spring, 2019.

 Intel® 3D NAND Technology is an innovative response to the industry’s growing demand for data storage capacity.
 Compared to other available NAND solutions, Intel® 3D NAND Technology is designed on floating gate architecture with a smaller cell size and a highly efficient memory array, which enables higher capacity solutions and high reliability with strong protection from charge loss.